Pumpkin Pot Roast

 • Add in the diced onions.
 Sauté until translucent and lightly browned, about 3 to 4 minutes.

-• Add in the minced garlic, the pumpkin, and saute.
+• Add in the minced garlic and the pumpkin, and saute.

-• Add the rest of the ingredients, stir well.
-Also, add the beef back to the pot, add bay leaves, add whole garlic, and quartered onion.
+• Add the rest of the ingredients and stir well.
+Return the beef to the pot, add bay leaves, whole garlic, and quartered onion.

-• Cover and cook in the preheated oven for 3-4 hours, or until fork-tender.
+• Cover and cook in the oven for 3-4 hours or until fork-tender.

 • Discard bay leaves when done cooking.

-• Serve beef shredded with chopped parsley, the cooked veggies, cilantro, and lime wedges.
+• Serve beef shredded with chopped parsley, cooked veggies, cilantro, and lime wedges.

 Your email address will not be published.
 Required fields are marked *